stuttgart-things/blog/renovate-with-renovate.md

 ### Initial Merge Request for configuring Renovate in the Repo:

+In the screenshot bellow the initial merge request to configure renovate in the repo is shown.
+After merging the bots runs in the defined schedule to discover dependencies.

 <img title="a title" alt="Alt text" src="Configure_RenovateMR.png" height="500px">

 ### Example Merge Request for dependency created by Renovate:

+This screenshot shows a merge request created by Renovate for a detected dependency.
+After it has been merged the version will be updated.

 <img title="a title" alt="Alt text" src="example_mr.png" height="500px">